MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/how-to-write-a-recursive-function-in-javascript-for-beginners.md

 Let's start by getting something out of the way: recursion !== looping.
 It isn't, and if you're using it for this purpose, then you're just building confusing code.

-Recursion really shines when we need to iterate over a structure of **interconnected elements** (called **nodes**) which you need to process, sort or find something in it while having no previous knowledge about its size or depth.
+Recursion really shines when we need to iterate over a structure of **interconnected elements** (called **nodes**) which you need to process, sort or find something in it while having no previous knowledge about its size or depth - most often to perform complex operations that is likely to produce many branches during the execution.
 Stuff such as [tree traversal](https://www.freecodecamp.org/news/binary-search-tree-traversal-inorder-preorder-post-order-for-bst/), [path finding](https://www.freecodecamp.org/news/dijkstras-shortest-path-algorithm-visual-introduction/) and [sorting algorithms](https://www.freecodecamp.org/news/sorting-algorithms-explained-with-examples-in-python-java-and-c/) are common scenarios where recursion is required.

 **So why does it apply in our current scenario?
 Let's say you were to flatten an array using a `for` loop:**
 ```javascript